oVirt/ovirt-site/source/feature/cluster-parameters-override.html.md

 #### Database

-*   Add the field 'emulated_machine' to the vm_static table. the field default value will be null (use cluster property).
+*   Add the field 'custom_emulated_machine' to the vm_static table. the field default value will be null (use cluster property).
-*   Add the field 'cpu_model' to the vm_static table. the field default value will be null (use cluster property).
+*   Add the field 'custom_cpu_name' to the vm_static table. the field default value will be null (use cluster property).
+*   Add the field 'emulated_machine' to the vm_dynamic table.

 #### Backend

 *   Add properties to the various VM objects.
 *   Add properties to the ovf reader\\writer.
 *   Change VDSBroker to use the new VM properties and fallback to the cluster only if the VM property was not set.
-*   Add support for commands for the following actions: Add VM, Edit VM, Create Template, Edit template, Add Instance, Edit instance.
+*   Add support for commands for the following actions: Add VM, Edit VM, Create Template, Edit template, Add Instance, Edit instance, Add pool, Edit pool.
 The setting will take effect only at the next run of the VM.
 *   Add a scheduler filter for emulated-machine property, the scheduler will scan the cluster for hosts which supports the specified machine-type, if none is found the execution will be aborted.
 *   Fix the cpu-level scheduler filter to ignore cluster compatibility version. (the VM object patch mentioned above will allow the existing filter to use the static cpu_model property in addition to the existing dynamic one)